GiacoLenzo2109/MoonShine_Software_PoCs/README.md

 ## CVE-2025-51488 - Stored XSS
 ### Description
-A Stored Cross-Site Scripting (XSS) vulnerability exists in MoonShine version < 3.12.4, allowing remote attackers to store and execute arbitrary JavaScript in the browser of a user by including a malicious payload in the '*Name*' parameter when creating a new Admin.
+A Stored Cross-Site Scripting (XSS) vulnerability exists in MoonShine version < 3.12.4, allowing remote attackers to store and execute arbitrary JavaScript in the browser of a user by including a malicious payload in the *Name* parameter when creating a new Admin.
 ### CVSS 3.1 - 4.9 Medium
 CVSS:3.0/AV:N/AC:L/PR:H/UI:N/S:U/C:H/I:N/A:N
 ### PoC - Proof of Concept